ibrahimabdelwareth/PowerBI-Countries-by-Population-Analysis/README.md

 🧠 Skills & Tools Used

 	•	Power Query — for data cleaning and transformation
-	•	Power BI — for designing and visualizing the dashboard
+	•	Power bi — for designing and visualizing the dashboard
 	•	Countries by Population Dataset — as the main data source Here is the link (https://www.worldometers.info/world-population/population-by-country/)

 📊 Dashboard Preview